IEBH/revman-replicant-browser/docs/GRAMMAR-API.md

 fomratArray array
 ---------------------------------
-Format an array to be seperated by ', '.
+Format an array to be lowercase and seperated by ', '.

 ```html
 We included: {{formatArray inclusionCriteria}}.